1863 January 26: “Our great victory at Murfressboro … was dearly bought”

 Jerry Flint, with the 4th Wisconsin Infantry in Louisiana, answers a question from his brother about getting married.
 Jerry never did get married; he was the bachelor uncle his entire life.

 This letter was written in January of 1863—based on where they were and what was going on—but the writing very obviously says 1862.
-Jerry was making the same mistake many of us make when a new year rolls around, of automatically writing the previous year.
+Jerry was probably making the same mistake many of us make when a new year rolls around, of automatically writing the previous year.

 The original letter is in the Jerry E. Flint Papers (River Falls Mss BN) at the University of Wisconsin-River Falls, University Archives and Area Research Center.